Have a question for our co-op related to our COVID-19 Response?

 - Reusable containers like coffee mugs are no longer accepted to restrict the risk of contamination

-- We replaced self-serve coffee with full-service coffee
+- We replaced self-serve coffee with a full-service coffee option

 - We shut down our self-serve hot bar and salad bar and replaced these services with more grab ‘n go items

 - We are upholding the Governor’s requirement that reusable bags not be used